Kadee80/WebDev_F17/Week_07/README.md

 # HW - Due Week 8

 Finish your midterm sites.
-You will be presenting Week 8. *We do not have class next week due to Spring Break.*
+You will be presenting Week 8.

 ## In order for your Midterm to accepted as complete you will need to provide the following: